Transistors

 Photo: Compact hearing aids were among the first applications for transistors—and this one dates from about the late 1950s or 1960s.
 About the size of a pack of playing cards, it was designed to be worn in or on a jacket pocket.
 There's a microphone on the other side of the case that picks up ambient sounds.
 You can clearly see the four little black transistors inside, amplifying those sounds and then shooting them out to the little loudspeaker (bottom) that sits in your ear.
 [2]

 The great thing about old-style machines was that you could take them apart to figure out how they worked.
 It was never too hard, with a bit of pushing and poking, to discover which bit did what and how one thing led to another.
 But electronics is entirely different.
 It's all about using electrons to control electricity.
 An electron is a minute particle inside an atom.
 It's so small, it weighs just under 0.000000000000000000000000000001 kg!
 The most advanced transistors work by controlling the movements of individual electrons, so you can imagine just how small they are.
-In a modern computer chip, the size of a fingernail, you'll probably find between 500 million and two billion separate transistors.
+In a modern computer chip, the size of a fingernail, you'll probably find between half a billion (500 million) and 50 billion separate transistors.
 There's no chance of taking a transistor apart to find out how it works, so we have to understand it with theory and imagination instead.
 First off, it helps if we know what a transistor is made from.

 How is a transistor made?